zchee/neovim-wiki/Contributing.md

 See [CONTRIBUTING.md](https://github.com/neovim/neovim/blob/master/CONTRIBUTING.md#pull-requests)
 for guidelines on sending contributions as pull requests.

-**Note:** If you make changes to documentation or files that won't affect the current build status, add `[ci skip]` to the  commit message.
-See [this](http://docs.travis-ci.com/user/how-to-skip-a-build/) for more details.

 ## Coverity

 [Coverity Scan](https://scan.coverity.com/) is used to detect defects in the